 Additionally, the Alaskan setting in the 2002 remake serves as a more rugged environment and the sun seems more relentless than in the Norwegian version of the film.

 Not to mention the remake contains one of Robin Williams’ best roles and an excellent performance from Al Pacino.

 The Departed is an excellent gangster film directed by the master of the genre, Martin Scorsese.
 This particular movie is a remake of the 2002 Hong Kong gangster film Infernal Affairs.
 However, the violence throughout the 2006 version is much more intense and believable.

 The remake is set in Boston and involves the Irish mob and their gangster leader, played by actor Jack Nicholson.

-The main premise in both movies is centred around a mole in the police department and an undercover cop.
-Each of the parties have the same objective: to discover who is the mole and who is the cop.
+The main premise in both movies is centered around a mole in the police department and an undercover cop.
+Each of the parties has the same objective: to discover who is the mole and who is the cop.

 The 2006 remake stars Matt Damon as the mole and Leonardo DiCaprio as the undercover police officer.
 Both of their performances, with the additions of actors Mark Wahlberg and Alec Baldwin, really distinguish the remake from the original.

 Martin Scorsese won his only Academy Award as Best Director for The Departed.
 2006 is also the last time we saw Jack Nicholson put on a great performance.
 We think this is a fitting number one on our list of best movie remakes ever!